lsds/sgx-lkl/README.md

 image.
 Since SGX-LKL is built on top of musl, applications are expected to be dynamically linked against musl. musl and glibc are not fully binary-compatible.
-Applications linked against glibc are therefore not gueranteed to work with SGX-LKL.
+Applications linked against glibc are therefore not guaranteed to work with SGX-LKL.
 The simplest way to run an application with SGX-LKL is to use prebuilt binaries for Alpine Linux, which uses musl as its C standard library.